Week 3: Secure IT at Work

 This article applies to: National Cybersecurity Awareness Month

 When in doubt, throw it out.
 Stop and think before you open email attachments or click links online.
-Links in email, instant messages, and online posts are often the way cybercriminals compromise your computer.
-If it looks suspicious, it’s best to delete it.
-Always think twice before you click on anything.
+If a link or attachment looks suspicious, even if you know the source, confirm before clicking!
+Links in email and online posts are often how cybercriminals trick you into being compromised.
+If something looks suspicious, it’s best to delete it.
+Always think twice before you click.

-Two resources you can use when you receive an email that claims to be from Cornell:
+Here are two resources you can use when you receive an email that claims to be from Cornell.

-Back it up with EZ-Backup.
+Back it up with Code42 and EZ-Backup.
 Make electronic and physical backups or copies of all your important work.
 Data can be lost in many ways, including computer malfunctions, malware, theft, viruses, and accidental deletion.
-Cornell's EZ-Backup service is available for faculty and staff.
+Cornell's Code42 and EZ-Backup services are available for faculty and staff.